 Contact: Click here for more information and FAQs about the Adopt-A-Family program.
 Or contact Brittany Biggers, email@example.com

 Find another opportunity to help support local families this holiday season with Community Thread.
 Since 1970, Community Thread’s Holiday Hope Program has offered hope to individuals and families throughout the Stillwater Area School District and surrounding areas.
-With the help of volunteers and sponsors, Holiday Hope provides a holiday meal and gifts to families and individuals in need during the holiday season.
-In 2021, this program helped 2,710 individuals (including 1,470 children) right here in our local communities, and we anticipate serving even more people in 2022.
-Click here for the Holiday Hope Wishlist and here for the Gift Card Wishlist to learn how you can help through gift donations, monetary donations, and more.
+With the help of volunteers and sponsors, Holiday Hope provides holiday meals and gifts to families and individuals in need during the holiday season.
+In 2022, this program helped 3,188 individuals (including 1,793 children) right here in our local communities, and we anticipate serving even more people in 2023.
+Find out more about the Holiday Hope Wishlist and how to sponsor a family.

 Date/Time: Drop off donations Monday–Friday, 9 a.m.–4 p.m.
-Recipient registration begins on October 24 and the matching process begins on November 1.
-Sponsors will purchase gift cards and/or gifts requested by the recipient and deliver them to Community Thread by December 7.
+Recipient registration is now open and ends on November 24th. and the matching process begins on November 1.
+Sponsors will purchase gift cards and/or gifts requested by the recipient and deliver them to Community Thread by December 5.

 Location: Drop off at Community Thread, 2300 Orleans Street West, Stillwater.